colintsmith/startup/notes.md

 ICANN = the Internet corporationof assigned names and numbers

+# Consol commands
+echo = ouptut something
+cd = change directory
+mkdir = make directory
+rmdir = remove directory
+rm = remove a file
+mv = move a file
+cp = copy file
+ls = list files
+curl = command line client URL browser
+grep = regular expression search
+find = find files
+top = View running processes with CPU and memory usage
+df = view disk statistics
+cat = output the contents of a file
+less = interactively output the contents of a file
+wc = word count
+ps = view currently running processes
+kill = stop a currently running process
+sudo = Execute a command as a super user (admin)
+ssh = Create a secure shell on a remote computer
+scp = Securely copy files to a remote computer
+history = show command history
+pint = check if a websiete is up
+tracert = race the connections to a website
+dig = Show the DNS information for a domain
+man = Look up a command in the manual

 # HTML notes
 We separate HTML into elements and tags.
 Text is okay and can be used as an element.
 A tag can enclose an element to specify what it is.